PuddletownDesign/Linux-Setups/01-local-development-server.md

 This is a good place to take a snapshot!
 I called mine "SSH Configured".

-## Starting a headless machine from the command line
+## Starting a headless machine from the command line if you really want to

 > Note: If you close the terminal window after running the boot vm command, it will abort the server...
 It might be easier just to start it headless from within the virtualbox manager.
 Powering off from within the machine will end the process.
 Do not force cancel it.